 The suitability of your APK for the device — based on the API level, features, and other attributes in the manifest and build.gradle file.
 If your app isn't compatible with a device, the Appstore won't let users install it on their device.

 Apache Cordova provides a wrapper that allows you to include native Android functionality in HTML5 web apps.
 Using Cordova, you can create an APK file for your web app.

 After you submit your web app for review, Amazon turns it into an APK (Android application package file), which is the format needed for distribution on the Amazon Appstore.
 A copy of the APK is available for download from the Debug Packages link on the developer portal.
 You can use this APK for testing and debugging on Android-based devices, including Amazon Fire TV devices and Fire tablets.
 See Install and Run the Debug APK to Test Your App.

 A deep link launches media playback directly in a third-party app rather than playing the media in Fire TV's default media player.
 When users search for media using Fire TV's universal search (whether voice search or text search), media results appear on search results pages.
 With deep links, the media results launches media playback in the third-party app rather than playing the media in Fire TV's default media player.

-The tablets, TV, or other devices where the APK is installed.
-The list of supported devices shown for your APK include both Amazon and Android devices, because Amazon apps can actually be installed (sideloaded) on Android devices through the Amazon Appstore for Android app.
+The tablets, TV, etc. where the APK is installed.
+The list of supported devices shown for your APK include both Amazon and Android devices because Amazon apps can be installed on Android devices through the Amazon Appstore for Android app.

-Similar to filtering but refers to actively designing your app for compatibility with a particular device.
+Refers to actively designing your app for compatibility with a particular device (similar to device filtering).
 When you upload multiple APKs, there is no automatic filtering that determines device support for the additional APKs.
 You manually select which devices each APK supports.
 This manual selecting of device support with multiple APKs is sometimes referred to as device targeting.